em-foundation/emscript-docs/docs/home/index.md

 Since its inception in 2010, the focus of the [EM Programming Language](https://docs.openem.org/) has remained constant &ndash; producing "tiny code for tiny chips" where every byte of memory and &mu;Joule of energy matters when deploying low-cost, low-power embedded systems.

-Having supported more than twenty 8/16/32-bit MCUs from a dozen silicon vendors, the EM language offers a _higher-level_ programming paradigm coupled with a _higher-level_ of runtime performance when compared with legacy C/C++ code targeting these MCUs.
+Having supported more than twenty 8/16/32-bit MCUs from a dozen silicon vendors, the EM language promises a _higher-level_ programming paradigm coupled with a _higher-level_ of runtime performance when compared with legacy C/C++ code targeting these MCUs.

+As important, just a handful of EM programmers have developed thousands of EM modules re-used across a broad range of high-volume (yet proprietary) IoT applications.&thinsp;  In late 2023, [The EM Foundation](https://www.linkedin.com/company/the-em-foundation/?viewAsMember=true) &ndash; a 501(c)(3) non-profit &ndash; announced an openly available **EM-SDK**.

 !!! question "2 &mdash; So why did you create **EM&bull;Script**"